nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/80-Swate-HandsOn.md

 1. Navigate to the demo ARC.
 2. Open the lab notes `assays/rnaseq/protocols/RNA_extraction.txt` in a text editor.
-3. Open the empty `assays/rnaseq/isa.assay.xlsx` workbook in Excel.
+3. Import the empty `assays/rnaseq/isa.assay.xlsx` workbook in Swate.

 ---